xwmx/nb/README.md

         width="450">
 </p>

-`nb` is also a powerful CLI bookmarking system featuring:
+`nb` is also a powerful bookmarking system featuring:

 - locally-served, text-centric, distraction-free bookmark browsing in terminal and GUI web browsers,